-One of the primary high-level strategic inputs to developing the System Al&T and Commissioning Plan (LSE-79) are the construction completeness requirements for the Operations Readiness Review (ORR).
-In LSE-79 the Project has identified 10 general requirements for ""construction completeness"" and one general requirement for ""operations readiness"", these are summarized:
+One of the primary high-level strategic inputs to developing the System Al&T and Commissioning Plan (LSE-79) is the set of construction completeness requirements.
+In (LSE-79), the Project has identified 10 general requirements for "construction completeness", including one requirement for "operations readiness", summarized as:

-- Verification of LSST System Requirements (LSE-29) and SRD (LPM-17) survey performance; - Verification of the Observatory System Specifications (LSE-30); - · Verification of Data Process, Products and User Services; - Demonstrating Science Data Quality Assessment (SDQA); - Conduct a Science Validation Survey; - Demonstrate the system state is recorded and archived for each observation; - Verify Education and Public Outreach has met its requirements and construction scope; - · Operational procedures and documented and accessible; - Provided a document record of the as-built system, modification and non-compliance; and - Demonstrate Rubin Operations Team readiness.
+- Verification of LSST System Requirements (LSE-29) and survey performance as described in SRD (LPM-17) - Verification of the Observatory System Specifications (LSE-30) - Verification of Data Processing, Products and User Services - Demonstrating Science Data Quality Assessment (SDQA) - Conduct a Science Validation Survey - Demonstrate the system state is recorded and archived for each observation - Verify Education and Public Outreach has met its requirements and construction scope - Operational procedures and documented and accessible - Provided a record of the as-built system, including modification since the as-build and non-compliance - Demonstrate Rubin Operations Team readiness.

-At the conclusion the Rubin Observatory Construction Project's commissioning phase an ORR will be undertaken by an external panel, jointly appointed by the DOE and NSF, in consultation with the Project Team.
-The successful completion of the ORR will signify the end of the NSF MREFC funded construction project and DOE Commissioning.
-The ORR is in keeping with the NSF guidance given the the Major facilities Guide (NSF-19-68) Sections 2.4.2.1 - Project Close-out Process, 3.4.2.15 - Commissioning, 4.4 - System Integration, Testing and Acceptance and 4.5 - Documentation Requirements.
+At the conclusion of the Rubin Observatory Construction Project's commissioning phase, a series of Construction Closeout Reviews (CCRs) will be undertaken by an external panel jointly appointed by the DOE and NSF in consultation with the Project Team.
+The successful completion of the CCRs will signify the end of the NSF MREFC-funded construction project and DOE Commissioning.
+The CCRs are consistent with the NSF guidance given in the Major facilities Guide (NSF-19-68) Sections 2.4.2.1 - Project Close-out Process, 3.4.2.15 - Commissioning, 4.4 -

+System Integration, Testing and Acceptance, and 4.5 - Documentation Requirements.
+There will be four reviews in the series covering

-The ORR will consist of two parts: 1) The evaluation of the Rubin Construction Project completeness criteria and 2) the readiness of Rubin Observatory Operations team's readiness to receive the construction deliverables and begin planned operations for conducting the Legacy Survey of Space and Time - the 10-year science survey for which the Rubin Observatory was designed and constructed to perform.
+- 1. evaluation of the Rubin Construction Project completeness criteria and - the Rubin Observatory Operations team's readiness to receive the construction deliverables and begin planned operations for conducting the Legacy Survey of Space and Time the 10-year science survey for which the Rubin Observatory was designed and constructed to perform.